Joan Baker: Career

 Baker began acting in local theater at the age of 10.
 After participating in the Marin County Shakespeare Festival for two years, she attracted the attention of the Brebner Agency, a talent agency in San Francisco.
 Shortly after signing with Brebner, Baker was cast in a local children's TV show called Whatchamacallit in 1972.
 She had also started to study dance and appeared in dance shows and joined the theater company at the Belrose Performing Arts Center.

 In 1980, Baker received a scholarship to study dance at the Alvin Ailey American Dance Theater in New York City.
 She also continued to study acting and auditioned on Broadway.
 While struggling to make ends meet as an actor, Baker created a stage act in which she portrayed Josephine Baker.
 She created her portrayal in collaboration with one of Josephine's sons, Jean-Claude, who owned the Chez Josephine restaurant in New York's theater district.
 Baker's act was based out of Chez Josephine, but she also performed as Josephine Baker at nightclubs throughout the city.
 As she was contemplating stepping away from the act after for performing it for four years, Baker saw an ad in Backstage that made her decide to learn more about voice acting in order to diversify her skillset.
 After taking four lessons, she created a demo reel and sent it to several talent agents.
 She received immediate interest and ultimately signed with Don Buchwald and Associates.
 She began booking auditions and jobs steadily as a voice-over artist, including a documentary about the creation of the William J. Clinton Presidential Library that is part of the library's permanent display and a promotion campaign for the Muhammad Ali Center.

 After about three years with the agency, a conversation that Baker overheard by chance led her to seek out a booking at ABC on her own initiative.
 She was soon hired to do voice-over for a women's health campaign at ABC News where Rudy Gaskins was a producer.
-Not only was the spot that Gaskins directed Baker on successful, but Baker and Gaskins began dating and eventually married about four years later.
+Not only was the spot that Gaskins directed Baker on successful, but Baker and Gaskins began dating and eventually married in 1998.
 Baker's and Gaskins' careers became closely intertwined, as they were as much partners in business as they were in marriage.
 They began teaching voice-over, and in 2000, Baker and Gaskins co-founded Push Creative, an advertising agency most notable for the Emmy Award-winning NBC teaser campaign for the 2000 Summer Olympics.